-It’s fun to celebrate birthdays with friends, balloons, presents, and cake.
-And we think it’s about time the Methuselah Tree gets to enjoy a party, too: at about 4,850 years old, this Great Basin bristlecone pine tree is one of the oldest individual living things in the world.
-If you got invited to its birthday party, you might have a hard time finding it, though.
-The tree is located somewhere in a grove of trees in the White Mountains of California.
-But the U.S. Forest Service keeps its exact location secret to keep people from hurting it.
-So if you want to celebrate with the Methuselah Tree, be prepared to sing “Happy Birthday” to all the trees in the grove.
+It’s fun to celebrate birthdays — so we think it’s about time the Methuselah Tree gets a party, too.
+At about 4,850 years old, this pine tree is one of the oldest individual living things in the world.
+The tree is located somewhere in the White Mountains of California, but the U.S. Forest Service keeps its exact location secret to keep people from hurting it.
+So if you visit, you’ll have to sing “Happy Birthday” to all the trees on that hill!

-Wee ones: If you photograph 9 pine trees on one slope of the grove, and one of them is secretly the Methuselah Tree, how many pine trees are not it?
+Wee ones: If you photograph 9 pine trees in the grove, and one of them is secretly the Methuselah Tree, how many pine trees are not it?

 Little kids: Dendrochronology is the science of figuring out a tree’s age by counting its rings: if you cut across a tree trunk or pull out a piece, the number of rings you see tells you how many years old the tree is.
 If this year you count 9 rings in a tree, how many will there be next year?
 Bonus: How much older is a tree with 16 rings than the one with 9 rings?